GaloisInc/daedalus/docs/_sources/tutorial/getting-started.rst.txt

 -----------------------------------

-Once DaeDaLus has been compiled and installed, we recommend reading :ref:`The Command-Line Tools` section to become familiar with how to run the DaeDaLus tool.
+Once DaeDaLus has been compiled and installed, we recommend reading :ref:`tool-docs/index:The Command-Line Tools` section to become familiar with how to run the DaeDaLus tool.
 For the purposes of this tutorial, it will be helpful to be familiar with the ``show-types`` DaeDaLus command.
 This command is useful to get DaeDaLus to show you the types of the elements of your